 - Remove excess food particles and residue from plates and glasses.
-Scrape food into disposal or trash and rinse before loading into the dishwasher.
+Scrape food into disposal or trash and rinse before loading it into the dishwasher.

-- To reduce the risk of blocking filters, don’t wash any dishes with paper labels that can fall off during the cycle.
+- To reduce the risk of blocking filters, don’t wash any dishes with paper labels that fall off during the cycle.

-- Place dishes, glasses, cutlery and utensils in the appropriate racks taking care not to overload or block the rotation of the water sprayer.
+- Place dishes, glasses, cutlery and utensils in the appropriate racks taking care, not to overload or block the rotation of the water sprayer.
 Make sure small items are positioned so they won’t fall and block the rotating parts.

 - Always use detergents and rinse aids made specifically for dishwashers.
 Regular dishwashing liquid will damage your automatic machine.